In some cases, the server creates internal temporary tables while processing statements. Users have no direct control over when this occurs.

 to an on-disk table.
 The maximum size for in-memory temporary

-tables is the minimum of the
+tables is defined by the

+whichever is smaller.
 This differs from

-MEMORY tables explicitly
+MEMORY tables explicitly created with

-CREATE TABLE: For
+CREATE TABLE.
+For such tables,

-and there is no conversion to on-disk format.
+no conversion to on-disk format.

 In-memory temporary tables are managed by the